 - Use a fish tape or wire to pull unglued Thinsulate into cavities and structural elements.

 - Many people report that their entire van can be insulated in a single day with Thinsulate.

-- If your working on a Sprinter van, check out this post on the Sprinter Forum where a user shared detailed cutting patterns.
+- If you’re working on a Sprinter van, check out this post on the Sprinter Forum where a user shared detailed cutting patterns.

 April 2021 update: it appears that 3M 90 spray adhesive is (like many things) in short supply and hard to find these days.
 We reached out to our 3M rep and asked what alternatives might work.
 He said that 3M 76, 77, or 78 spray adhesives might work but may be a little slower to dry.
 Also, double sided tape is often used and in automotive applications, hot melt glue is used.
 Another suggestion was to source 3M 90 adhesive in cans, buckets or tubs from places like Grainger.
 This could be easier to find and potentially less expensive as well if you’re insulating your entire van but you would need a sprayer.